-The Gideon Putnam also offers yoga an exercise classes on Tuesday through Friday, for $10.
+The Gideon Putnam also offers yoga and exercise classes on Tuesday through Friday.
 You have easy access to the daily tours and educational programs offered within the park, such as guided walking tours of the springs.
 You can also learn about the park's architecture, bluebirds, butterflies, and trees.
-In this way a stay at The Gideon Putnam has become more like a classic destination spa.
+In this way, a stay at The Gideon Putnam has become more like a classic destination spa.

-On certain weekends, The Gideon Putnam and Roosevelt Baths offer "Spa Renewal Wellness Retreats” that include lodging, one bath per day, most meals, a cooking class, along with activities and workshops.
-The next workshop will be offered November 11 - 13, 2016.
+On certain weekends, The Gideon Putnam and Roosevelt Baths offer "Spa Renewal Wellness Retreats” that include lodging, one bath per day, most meals, and a cooking class, along with activities and workshops.
+Check the Gideon Putnam website for the most up-to-date information.

 In 1864 a larger track was built on the opposite side of Union Avenue, the site of the current Saratoga Race Course.

-In 1909, the state of New York began buying up land to preserve the mineral waters, which were being depleted by commercial development.
-(Companies built plants atop the springs and use powerful steam-powered pumps to extract mineral water for its gas, which was then sold to beverage companies.)
+Companies had been developing the area, building plants atop the springs and use powerful steam-powered pumps to extract mineral water for its gas, which was then sold to beverage companies.
+In 1909, the state of New York began buying up land to preserve the mineral waters, which were being depleted by the commercial development.
 This preserve eventually became the Saratoga Spa State Park.

-Governor Franklin Roosevelt frequented Saratoga Springs' bathhouses while battling polio, and in 1929, he appointed a commission to develop a health treatment facility here, and construction of Saratoga’s spa began.
-The state funded the project in the 1930's to build the Saratoga Spa State Park, including The Gideon Putnam and four gorgeous neo-classical bathhouses right inside the park.
+Governor Franklin Roosevelt frequented Saratoga Springs' bathhouses while battling polio and, in 1929, he appointed a commission to develop a health treatment facility there.
+With that decision, construction of Saratoga’s spa began.
+In the 1930s, the state funded the project to build the Saratoga Spa State Park, including The Gideon Putnam and four gorgeous neo-classical bathhouses right inside the park.

-Of those bathhouses, only the Roosevelt Bathhouse is still open for baths.
-(It was renovated and reopened in 2004, just as the Lincoln Baths were closed and turned into baths.)
-The others have been converted to other uses, such as the Spa Little Theater, the National Museum of Dance and the Saratoga Automobile Museum and offices.
+Of the four original bathhouses, only the Roosevelt Bathhouse is still open for baths.
+It was renovated and reopened in 2004.
+The others have been converted to other uses.
 The Lincoln Baths were transformed into office space, but you can still go on certain Saturdays to a farmer's market and check out the historic architecture.

 In the 1940’s, a three-week stay was considered the norm and included 21 mineral baths, accessory treatments, regulated diet, rest, exercise and recreation.
-The number of baths peaked in 1946 at 200,000 baths a year.
-In 2015 there were around 25,000 baths given at the Roosevelt Bathhouse.
+The number of baths peaked in 1946 at 200,000 baths a year, whereas there were around 25,000 baths given at the Roosevelt Bathhouse in 2015.

-My massage therapist (who was extremely good) explained that the baths had indeed changed.
-Originally the state owned equipment that heated carbonated mineral water, which comes out of the ground cold, to the correct temperature.
-But it dated to the 1930s, and when that equipment broke, the state decided it was too expensive to replace.
-The easier, cheaper solution was to heat tap water to an extremely high temperature and combine it with the pure mineral water to come out of the faucet at about 98 degrees farenheit.
-The combination of the two turned the water a rusty color.
+There is an important difference in the Saratoga Springs spa experience of today compared to that of yesteryear: Originally the state owned equipment that heated the naturally-carbonated mineral water, which comes out of the ground cold, to the correct temperature.
+But when that equipment broke, it was deemed too expensive to replace.
+The easier, cheaper solution was to heat tap water to an extremely high temperature and combine it with the pure mineral water.
+As a result, the unique experience of bathing in naturally bubbly spring water is lost.

-I have heard that there are a couple of tubs where you can still get the unadulterated mineral bath, but they are booked well in advance by the cognoscenti.
-On the positive side, the bathhouse is beautiful my massage was top-notch, and they have added extras like Judith Jackson aromatherapy and great facials.
+It is possible to still get the unadulterated mineral bath, but these services are booked well in advance by the cognoscenti.
+On the positive side, the bathhouse is beautiful, the massages are top-notch, and they have added extras like Judith Jackson aromatherapy.